fluxfederation/fixation/README.md

 (You should avoid accessing your actual model classes here, since that will cause them to be auto-loaded.)

+## Reversing mappings

+When debugging difficult test scenarios, it can be useful to confirm which record you are looking at.
+As well as the usual forward mappings from fixture name to record, Fixation supports mapping back from record or record ID to the fixture name.

+For example, if `customers(:jeff)` returns a record with ID `12345678`, then `customer_fixture_name_for_id(12345678)` will return `:jeff`, as will `customer_fixture_name_for_id(Customer.find(12345678))`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/willbryant/fixation.